-Support for Injured Members: If an ASRC member is injured to the extent that the member must be transported to a medical facility, the ASRC Agency Representative (AR) is responsible for ensuring that the ASRC member is adequately supported while in the medical facility.
+Support for Injured Members: If an ASRC member is injured to the extent that the member must be transported to a medical facility, the ASRC Agency Representative

+(AR) is responsible for ensuring that the ASRC member is adequately supported while in the medical facility.
 If the AR is not an Incident Commander, the AR is responsible for contacting an ASRC Area Command Authority (ACA).
 The AR is responsible for the following duties:

-a ensuring that the emergency contact is notified of the pioplem, documenting the incident, and evaluating the further involvement of the ASRC in the incident.
+- G ensuring that the emergency contact is notified of the problem, - G contacting the ASRC safety officer, - G documenting the incident, and - G evaluating the further involvement of the ASRC in the incident.

-The AR is also responsible for insuring that the injured party has transportation back from In the event that a minor is injured, the ASRC AR shall ensure that the adult supervisor is notified, and that a responsible adult is with the minor at all times.
+The AR is also responsible for insuring that the injured party has transportation back home.
+In the event that a minor is injured, the ASRC AR shall ensure that the adult supervisor is notified, and that a responsible adult is with the minor at all times.